-In addition to the matters addressed above, prospective purchasers of the 2015B Bonds should be aware that ownership of the 2015B Bonds may result in collateral tax consequences to certain taxpayers, including, but not limited to, foreign corporations, certain S corporations, recipients of social security and railroad retirement benefits, financial institutions and property or casualty insurance companies.
-Co-Bond Counsel expresses no opinion regarding any other federal tax consequences relating to the 2015B Bonds or the receipt of interest thereon, and prospective purchasers should consult their own tax advisors as to collateral federal income tax consequences.
+In addition to the matters addressed above, prospective purchasers of the 2016A Bonds should be aware that ownership of the 2016A Bonds may result in collateral tax consequences to certain taxpayers, including, but not limited to, foreign corporations, certain S corporations, recipients of social security and railroad retirement benefits, financial institutions and property or casualty insurance companies.
+Co-Bond Counsel expresses no opinion regarding any other federal tax consequences relating to the 2016A Bonds or the receipt of interest thereon, and prospective purchasers should consult their own tax advisors as to collateral federal income tax consequences.

-No assurance can be given that amendments to the Code, clarification of the Code or court decisions may cause the interest on the 2015B Bonds to be subject, directly or indirectly, to federal income taxation or adversely affect the market price of the 2015B Bonds or otherwise prevent the holders of the 2015B Bonds from realizing the full current benefit of the federal tax status of the interest thereon.
+No assurance can be given that amendments to the Code or other federal legislation will not be introduced and/or enacted which would cause the interest on the 2016A Bonds to be subject, directly or indirectly, to federal income taxation or adversely affect the market price of the 2016A Bonds or otherwise prevent the holders of the 2016A Bonds from realizing the full current benefit of the federal tax status of the interest thereon.